msp-strath/cs208-logic/pages/prop-logic-syntax.md

 (A \/ B) /\ ¬A
 ```

-I will not draw out the tree based representation for each formula explicitly in this course, but it is important to keep in mind that this is what formulas ``really are''.
-The concept of which connective occurs ``topmost'' in the tree will be important when it comes to working out the [truth values assigned to formulas](prop-logic-semantics.html), [using truth tables](truth-tables.html), and [doing formal proof](natural-deduction-intro.html).
+I will not draw out the tree based representation for each formula explicitly in this course, but it is important to keep in mind that this is what formulas “really are”.
+The concept of which connective occurs “topmost” in the tree will be important when it comes to working out the [truth values assigned to formulas](prop-logic-semantics.html), [using truth tables](truth-tables.html), and [doing formal proof](natural-deduction-intro.html).

 ## Linear Representation